 Specific RequirementsStudents should write their assignments independently.
 Students are expected to produce their own work.
 This might involve students choosing, analyzing, summarizing and interpreting the (often competing) ideas of others, and developing arguments and drawing conclusions.
 Students can: discuss assignments with other students and their tutors; communicate with one another in constructive ways about the learning process; and assist each other, e.g. by discussing the approaches that might be taken to assignment topics, or helping with the availability of reading materials.Students must acknowledge an original author/creator for the ideas and concepts used in their work by providing a reference or citation.
 A reference is the written detail of the original source for ideas, which may be referenced within, and at the end of the assignment in the form of a reference list.You may use quotations: exact words of an original author in written work.
 The quotation (exact words) should be placed in quotation marks and be accompanied by a reference.
 If paraphrasing (rewrite completely another author's words or ideas with the intention of presenting the author's ideas), it is vital that the passage is fully rewritten, including the sentence structure.
 Any short phrases or key words that are used should be handled as quotes.
 The source must always be referenced.

-Small Group Discovery ExperienceThis is incorporated in the other year 2 education unit.
+Small Group Discovery ExperienceThis will be incorporated in the course in 2015.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must encourage and reinforce learning.

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.